tatey/tatey.com/_posts/2009-04-06-having-a-flashback.markdown

 Second or third personal computer.
 Intel Pentium 4 1.6GHz with water cooling and an 16x2 LCD for displaying system statistics.
 Memories of Warcraft 3, Counter-Strike, Mandrake Linux, Stylesheet enlightenment, Photoshop 5.0, and Mozilla Phoenix.

-Like Compy, there was suppose to be a matching display.
+Like P200, there was suppose to be a matching display.
 I drew it, I just can't find it.
 I had the intention that the "on" button would boot the computer in to Windows XP.

 [View a photo of the box](/images/posts/2009-04-06-having-a-flashback/the_water_tower_photo.jpg) in all its glory.
 Like anyone else interested in PC hardware as a young teenager, you had a powerful computer and a shitty desk, chair and keyboard.